The Stochastic-Quantum Theorem: Stochastic Processes

-Nor will it be assumed that $\stochasticmatrix$ satisfies even the \emph{weaker} divisibility condition that for any pair of times $t,t^{\prime}$, there exists a set of real-valued, non-negative quantities $X_{ik}\geq0$ for which\footnote{Note that if the quantities $\stochasticmatrix_{kj}\left(t^{\prime}\right)$ are regarded as forming an $N\times N$ stochastic matrix, a term to be defined shortly, then the inverse matrix, if it exists, will always have negative entries unless both matrices are permutation matrices.
-It follows that one cannot safely define the non-negative quantities $X_{ij}$ by invoking inverse matrices.}
+As such, conditioning times like $t^{\prime}$ will alternatively be called division events. \item If $t^{\prime}$ is a target time but \emph{not} a conditioning time, then the values $\stochasticmatrix_{ik}\left(t\from t^{\prime}\right)$ appearing in the divisibility condition \eqref{eq:DivisibilityCondition} will not be well-defined, and the divisibility condition will not hold.\footnote{Note that if the quantities $\stochasticmatrix_{kj}\left(t^{\prime}\from t_{0}\right)$ are regarded as forming an $N\times N$ stochastic matrix, a term to be defined shortly, then the inverse matrix, if it exists, will always have negative entries unless both matrices are permutation matrices, as follows from an elementary theorem of linear algebra.
+It follows that one cannot safely define the non-negative quantities $\stochasticmatrix_{ik}\left(t\from t^{\prime}\right)$ by invoking inverse matrices.} The process described here is therefore indivisible for generic target times $t^{\prime}$, in a sense that parallels the notion of indivisibility for an indivisible dynamical system, as introduced earlier in this paper. \item By combining the marginalization condition \eqref{eq:ConditionalBayesianMarginalizationCondition} with the divisibility condition \eqref{eq:DivisibilityCondition}, it follows that the standalone probabilities $p_{1}\left(t\right),\dots,p_{N}\left(t\right)$ at any target time $t\in\setoftimes$ and the standalone probabilities $p_{1}\left(t^{\prime}\right),\dots,p_{N}\left(t^{\prime}\right)$ at any conditioning time $t^{\prime}$ are related by the following marginalization condition of their own:

+\item The transition map $\stochasticmatrix$ will \emph{not} be assumed to satisfy anything like a homogeneity property.
+More precisely, no assumption will be made that given any pair of target times $t,t^{\prime}$, there will exist a target time $t^{\prime\prime}$ such that the following homogeneity property holds: